spryanco/instagrab/README.md

 A lightweight WordPress plugin for displaying your Instagram feed ready to be styled.
 Essentially does what it says on the tin.

 ## About
-I produced this one night while creating https://lucaregan.co.uk to showcase photos from an Instagram feed.
+I produced this one night while creating a photographer portfolio page to showcase photos from an Instagram feed.
 It does not come pre-styled but can be made the way you like through styling the `.instagrab-stream` class (the wrapper) or individual img elements `.instagrab`.

 ## Installation